Join us every Saturday from 8AM - 12PM in Downtown Hammond for the best local groceries & goods.

 Shopping with SNAP is five easy steps!

-1. When you first arrive at market, visit us at the Market Welcome table (located at the front entrance on Robert St).
+1. When you first arrive at market, visit us at the Market Welcome table (located at the corner of NW Railroad Ave and Thomas St).

 2. Present your EBT card to market staff member and request a dollar amount to spend.

 3. Market staff will slide your card for the amount requested.

 4. Market staff will provide you with wooden tokens in the value of the amount requested.